bmolnar91/workbook/module_oop.md

 As:

-- to explicitly convert an expression to a given type if its runtime type is compatible with that type
+- Used to explicitly convert an expression to a given type if its runtime type is compatible with that type.
 - The `as` operator explicitly converts the result of an expression to a given reference or nullable value type.
 - If the conversion is not possible, the as operator returns `null`.
 - Unlike a cast expression, the `as` operator never throws an exception.